-While visiting my father and mother-in-law this week in Minnesota, we were starting to reminisce on how God works in our lives.
+While visiting my father and mother-in-law in Minnesota, we were starting to reminisce on how God works in our lives.

 In the mid-1960’s, they received an invitation to be world missionaries in Japan.
 After starting a church in Billings, Montana, the thought of going to Japan seemed like moving to the end of the world.
 Even though they had three small children with another one on the way, even though they were leaving a growing church, the Lord led them to come to Japan.

 The first year wasn’t easy for my mother-in-law.

 “I really struggled with four young children at home.
 My husband was not home very much trying to learn to speak and write the Japanese language.
 I struggled trying to adjust to living in a brand new culture and being far away from home.
 But the Lord was good to me.
 He used my struggles to teach me how to pray and to have a real, deeper relationship with my Savior.
 I vividly remember the day when the Lord spoke to my heart.